almsam/Cosc-305-recipe-sharing-app/README.md

 The main takeaways from this class were learning how to effectively manage a software project, work collaboratively in a team, and apply project management principles to ensure timely delivery of a functional product.

+I also learnt project planning tools like Gantt mapping, timeline estimation, and more.
+Ultimately I am leaving this course with the confidence to manage a team of people and run a project in the way I need it to in the future.
 ### Members

 Samira Almuallim